salwaAlhajjaji/Fashionista-CapstoneProject-simpliLearn-/README.md

 1. `npm install`
 2. `npm start`

 Second run the frontend
 1. `cd fashionista`
 2. `ng serve`

-## The app provide these services
+Third discover Fashionista app
 a.
 Admin
 1. Paste this url in browser http://localhost:4200/admin
 2. Login by username 'admin' and password 'admin'

+b.
+User
+1. Paste this url in browser http://localhost:4200
+2. You can create account or login

+## The app provide these services
+a.
+Admin
-3. You can manage products and users by add, update and delete
+You can manage products and users by add, update and delete

 b.
 User
 1. You can create account or login